Waggle dancing

 Earth has warmed by 1.3°C since 1850–1900, i.e. the preindustrial measure we peg this figure against.

-In 2015, world leaders had pledged under the Paris Climate Agreement to try to limit global heating to 1.5°C to 2°C.
+In 2015, world leaders pledged under the Paris Climate Agreement to try to limit global heating to 1.5°C to 2°C.

 However, the U.N.’s Intergovernmental Panel on Climate Change (IPCC) predicted in its latest report that unless we significantly reduce greenhouse gas emissions in the coming decades, we are likely to hit 1.5°C as early as the 2030s.

 A more recent U.N.
 Environment Programme (UNEP) report also found that there is—according to the present blueprint—“no credible pathway to 1.5°C in place”.
-The pledges (non-binding) made by governments since COP26 last year will only cut less than one per cent of projected 2030 emissions, when 45 percent is needed to keep warming to 1.5°C, or 30 percent to 2°C.
+The pledges (non-binding) made by governments since COP26 last year will only cut less than one percent of projected 2030 emissions, when 45 percent is needed to keep warming to 1.5°C, or 30 percent to 2°C.

-Because of the dire urgency we find ourselves in, many experts are calling for a system-wide transformation across all sectors: electricity, industry, transport, buildings, finance—and very definitely not least, food.
+Because of the dire urgency we find ourselves in, many experts are calling for a system-wide transformation across all sectors: electricity, industry, transport, buildings, finance—and definitely not least, food.
 We’ve been wringing our hands for far too long, and piecemeal tweaks are no longer sufficient.

 Why am I focusing on food in this letter?